joshuagryphon/plastid/docs/source/examples/count_vector.rst

 Using the |get_count_vectors| script
 ------------------------------------
 The analysis above is implemented by the command-line script |get_count_vectors|.
-|get_count_vectors| requires the same data types as above:

-#.
-An :term:`annotation` of genomic :term:`features <feature>`
-   (e.g. transcripts for :term:`ribosome profiling`,
-   promoters & enhancers for ChIP-seq, et c)

-#.
-Some :term:`high-throughput` sequencing data
+Again, we'll map at their estimated P-sites, 14 nucleotides from their 5' ends using the arguments ``--fiveprime --offset 14``.
 The script may then be executed from the terminal:

 .. code-block:: shell